-Facebook’s Android and iPhone apps still aren’t great.
-The iPhone app has had bugs that cause it to drain battery in the background, and Facebook once even reportedly made its Android app crash on purpose.
-And don’t even get us started on the Android app’s permissions.
+Facebook’s Android and iPhone apps aren’t great.
+The iPhone app has had bugs that cause it to drain battery in the background, and it could be using up to 20% of your battery on Android.
+What’s more, Facebook once even reportedly made its Android app crash on purpose once.

 How to Add the Mobile Site on Android